What Is a Car Insurance Deductible

 |---|---|---|

-In this example, you'd need roughly two claim-free years before the premium savings offset the higher out-of-pocket cost.
+In this example, you'd need roughly two to three claim-free years before the premium savings offset the higher out-of-pocket cost.
 This calculation is why your driving history and likelihood of filing claims matters significantly.
-Use our guide on what affects car insurance rates to understand your full risk profile.
+In fact, about 27% of policyholders in 2025 raised their deductibles, with 26% now carrying a $1,000 or higher deductible as premiums have climbed — a trend explored in detail in the high deductible trends guide for 2026.

 Key Factors When Choosing Your Deductible Amount